algosup/2024-2025-project-1-fpga-team-6/Documents/FunctionalSpecifications/functionalSpecifications.md

 <img src="Images/font/zero.png" width="6%">

 When starting the game, the player will get to a menu, where he can choose to play or to quit.
 While in game, you can open a pause menu, to either go back to the main menu, restart or continue.

+Because we are using a VGA display, we will not implement sounds in our game.

 ### The game